Google search engine

 Insurance Review Close-up

-If your home becomes uninhabitable due to a covered event, ALE covers temporary living costs, like hotel stays or meals.
+Ask Questions: I assumed my policy covered everything.
+Wrong—read the fine print, yog costs, like hotel stays or meals.
 Confirm that your policy includes adequate ALE to maintain your lifestyle during repairs.

 Family in Temporary Home - Comfort & Resilience